Welcome to step 3 of maximising your career potential – creating your action plan and your ideal digital construction career …

 Firstly, make sure your current employer is on the route that suits your aspirations (see Step 1: routes).
 If they aren’t at the moment it doesn’t mean there aren’t discussions going on behind the scenes that could be very beneficial to you.
 ASK!

-If they are, or will be, on the same route, show your employer your action plan – what good looks like (use the generic BIM Career Path), where you are now (use your BIM Competency Assessment Tool report) and what you need to learn to progress (BIM Competency Table).
+If they are, or will be, on the same route, show your employer your action plan – what good looks like (use the generic BIM Career Map), where you are now (use your BIM Competency Assessment Tool report) and what you need to learn to progress (BIM Competency Table).
 Enjoy the journey.

 A good employer will want to keep you and help you progress or, if they can’t, support you moving to a company that can.